mrubinsk/horde-dev-vagrant/README.md

 horde-dev-vagrant
 =================

-Vagrant configuration for Horde git master.
+Vagrant images for Horde.

+Usage:
+  - change to the desired setup/* directory
-Download to a directory and run "vagrant up".
+  - Run "vagrant up".
 That's it.
+    - To destroy, run "vagrant destroy"